aragon/protocol/docs/6-external-interface/6-payments-book.md

     - **Token:** Address of the token being queried
 - **Pre-flight checks:** None
 - **Outputs:**
-    - **Amount:** Total amount collected for the governor for the given period and token
+    - **Amount:** Total token amount collected for the governor in the given period